eli-s-goldberg/experimental-design/docs/podcasts.md

 </style>

 # Podcasts

-I've had the priveledge of joining a few podcasts over the years.
+Through the years, I've had the pleasure of sharing my thoughts and experiences on various podcasts.
+Dive in and explore some of the enlightening conversations I've had with thought leaders and experts across different fields.

 <div class = "horizontal-line"></div>